 Psalms 14:1 (ESV)

-Thousands of years earlier, the Bible recorded the words of King David as he lamented those who foolishly claim there is no God.
+Thousands of years earlier, the Bible recorded King David’s words as he lamented those who foolishly claim there is no God.
 God created man with a soul that yearns to be united with Him.
-We have a God-shaped hole in our heart and only a Savior, Jesus Christ, can repair and satisfy it.
-Yet, so many have chosen to fill this hole with the transient excess of wealth or pleasure.
+We have a God-shaped hole in our heart.
+Only a Savior, Jesus Christ, can repair and satisfy it.
+Yet, many have chosen to fill this hole with the transient excess of wealth or pleasure.
 Anthropomorphizing nature as a goddess is another futile attempt.
 There is no God, only Mother Nature.

-When we follow our own desires, we quickly descend upon a slippery slope, unable to escape by our own efforts.
-We are all sinners and there is none who does good.
-We desperately need a Savior, one who answers the question of sin and guilt in our lives.
+When we follow our desires, we quickly descend into a slippery slope, unable to escape by our efforts.
+We are all sinners and none do good.
+We desperately need a Savior who answers the question of sin and guilt in our lives.
 We don’t need Mother Nature.

 We need Jesus Christ.